maximilien/musings/blogs/cloud_foundry/2018/ibm-cf-summit-basel-summary.md

 Last year we had the winning team for the CF hackathon.
 A team of four IBMers worked non-stop for 24 hours to create what was a first of a kind service broker for Ethereum smart contracts.

-The Blockhead project, now incubating in the [CF-Extensions PMC](https://github.com/cloudfoundry/pmc-notes/tree/master/Extensions/2018), allows smart contracts developers to quickly get their contracts  compiled and up and running on the cloud.
+The Blockhead project, now incubating in the [CF-Extensions PMC](https://github.com/cloudfoundry/pmc-notes/tree/master/Extensions/2018), allows distributed app(dapp) developers to quickly get their smart contracts compiled, deployed and connected to their dapps that are running on the cloud.

 The broker is compliant with the Open Service Broker API which means it can be used on Cloud Foundry but also on other compliant platforms, e.g., Kubernetes.